lorenzo-crippa/GV300/README.md

 # GV300
- Advanced Quantitative Political Analysis (GV300) - Department of Government, University of Essex
+## Department of Government, University of Essex
+## Quantitative Political Analysis

 **Materials for the 2019/20 academic year**